Author: Bob Aberle

 Page Numbers: 83,84,85

-Q585: Bob, from time to time you review new aviation history books.
-I haven’t heard any mention of these in some time.
+Q585: Bob, occasionally you review new aviation history books.
+I haven't heard any mention of these in some time.
 Is there anything new on the horizon?

-Mike has done an incredible job of describing the thought process behind all of the Grumman aircraft designs from its start in 1929 until 1994, the year Grumman was acquired by Northrop Corporation.
+Michael has done an incredible job of describing the thought process behind all Grumman aircraft designs from its start in 1929 until 1994, the year Grumman was acquired by Northrop Corporation.
 Inside the front cover of the book is a color timeline foldout pictorial showing every Grumman aircraft designed during that 65-year period.

-This book would provide many Scale model aircraft builders with needed documentation for the construction of RC models.
+This book provides scale model aircraft builders with needed documentation for the construction of RC models.
 I did that in 1977 when I published a construction article about the little-known Grumman G-63 Kitten that appeared in the February 1977 issue of Flying Models.
-I’ve included a photo taken then showing me with my Kitten along with Franklin “Hank” Kurt, who first flew the full-scale Kitten in 1944 at the close of World War II.
+I've included a photo taken then, showing me with my Kitten along with Franklin "Hank" Kurt, who first flew the full-scale Kitten in 1944 at the close of World War II.
 The Kitten is one of the many Grumman designs mentioned in the book.

-This book describes all of the design details and the thought process that went into each Grumman design.
+The book describes all of the design details and the thought processes that went into each Grumman design.
 Many photos support the text.
-From this information a modeler could select any number of Grumman designs for his or her future Scale model building projects.
+From this information a modeler could select any number of Grumman designs for future scale model building projects.

-This book is available from the American Institute of Aeronautics and Astronautics, as well as Amazon.com.
+This book is available from the American Institute of Aeronautics and Astronautics, as well as Amazon.
 Source information is provided at the end of this column.

 Converting Kraft Transmitters to 2.4 GHz